onidev/TICS/README.md

 ## Overview

-TICS is a sandbox with logic gates.
-You write "programs" on a bitmap image, and the interpreter will simulate your circuit.
+TICS is a sandbox 'Game' with logic gates.
+You write "programs" on bitmap images, and the interpreter will simulate your circuit.

 In theory, you can create any program or simulate any computer in TICS.
+But be careful though, this does not reproduce the "real life".
+A computer made on TICS will probably not work on a real circuit.

 ### A simple counter with digital 7-segment hexadecimal output
 ![alt tag](circuits/misc/counter.gif)